 Brad Hibbs Wyman has produced over 40 feature films in all budget ranges, including Monster starring Charlize Theron in her Oscar-winning role, Freeway starring Oscar-winner Reese Witherspoon and actor Steve Buscemi's directorial debut, Trees Lounge.
 Brad has learned all aspects of financing and the elements that are needed for a successful raise and he's going to bring his years of knowledge exclusively to the Stage 32 community.

-Brad will teach the basic principles of motion picture financing for under $3 million dollar features which include:
+In Brad's real and humorous style, he will teach the basic principles of motion picture financing for under $3 million dollar features which include: